amusarra/liferay-docker/README.markdown

 2. Dependencies ZIP file
 3. OSGi Dependencies ZIP file
 4. JBoss EAP ZIP file

+**Attention!** As of Liferay version 7.4, the *Dependencies ZIP file* is no longer needed and is therefore no longer available for download.

 Note that Liferay Home is the folder containing the JBoss server folder.
 After installing and deploying DXP, the Liferay Home folder contains the